 The Offeror is a Hong Kong-incorporated investment holding company which is wholly-owned by CMC, a state-owned enterprise administrated by the PRC’s Assets Supervision and Administration Commission of the State Council (SASAC).
 CMC principally engages in the mining, smelting and processing of non-ferrous metals and related trading, engineering and technological services, and is the core platform for the acquisition, investment, development and operation of non-ferrous and non-aluminium mineral resources and projects outside the PRC.

-The Harneys team was led by Hong Kong-based partners Chai Ridgers and Joanne Verbiesen.
+The Harneys team was led by Hong Kong-based partner Chai Ridgers.
 Davis Polk & Wardwell acted as onshore counsel to the Offeror and Slaughter and May advised CMC.